MED3000 is a topical gel applied directly to the head (glans) of the penis for the treatment of male erectile dysfunction ("ED").

 This shows how current first-line treatments oral medication work.
 Oral PDE5i's act at the cGMP levels, elevate those levels in the blood which increases blood flow into the penis and leads to normalised erections.

 This shows how Eroxon® works.
 Eroxon® acts earlier in the process, at the neural transmitter level, which ultimately increases blood flow to the penis, resulting in normalised erections.
-Eroxon® kick-starts the normal physiology process that leads to an erection.
+Eroxon® kick-starts the normal physiology process that leads to an erection through a unique temperature change effect.

 MED3000 is supported by efficacy and safety data from a range of studies including the completed Phase 3 studies FM57 and a US confirmatory Phase 3 study, FM71.